jkraemer/redmine_issue_reminder/README.markdown

 but not closed issues, the first run might take a while, sending out a lot of emails.

-NOTE: The plugin has the 'resolved' and 'closed' issue states hard coded in lib/issue\_reminder.rb, be sure to change these to match your setup.
-Search the file for lines containing 'IssueStatus.find\_by\_name'.

-Patches making these states configurable are welcome ;-)

 Supported Redmine versions
 --------------------------